-And he muttered darkly, later on that night, about what we didn’t know about “my family”.
+He muttered darkly, later on that night, about what we did not know about “my family”.

 He was evicted on the following Monday at six in the morning after being sick down the front of a girl volunteer worker trying to corral him, lighting up a spliff and dousing the room in stout, and transforming me and my French, twenty five year old, hotel worker room-mate into white-hot and self-righteous half-witnesses in a set-to that lasted almost all night and at every moment threatened to morph into a brawl – and had the the fourth floor and third below banging on walls and doors in protest.

-On learning I had been a violinist and singer in folk and rock bands for years, the pity in his voice—humbly admonishing: “I could help you”—as he pored over a website forum discussion on the touring punk metal band he’d formerly played bass in—added to the torment of my namby pamby, disappointed Self.
+On learning I had been a violinist and singer in folk and rock bands for years, the pity in his voice as he admonished “I could help you”—and while he pored over a website forum about the punk band he’d formerly played bass in—added to the torment of my namby pamby, disappointed Self.